IKIM-Essen/master-project-seminar-202324/README.md

 | 14 | 29.01.2024 | Final Presentations | Folker Meyer |

 ## Presentation topics
 Here you can find the presentation topics and when and by whom they will be presented.
-Students are shown with their intials, e.g. Prof Folker Meyer would be FM.
+Students are shown with their intials, e.g. Prof. Folker Meyer would be FM.
 Detailed information for the presentation topics can be found in the 'presentation_topics.md' file.

 Please get in touch with the persons responsible for the date you'll give your presentation.
 We want to have a meeting with each student to see that there are no major misunderstandings and to answer questions.

 | Date | Topic | Student | Responsible Persons |